 Performance is still at the heart of what I love to do.
-These are a few, heavily reliant on their installations.
+Here are a few.

 Hunk, & Dora (2006)